aws-amplify/amplify-ui/.changeset/lovely-spies-arrive.md

 ---
-"@aws-amplify/ui-react": patch
+"@aws-amplify/ui-react": minor
 ---

-Adding more customizability and flexibility for the Icon component.
-Added `as` and `children` to the Icon props.
+Adding more flexibility in the Icon component.
+Added `as` and `children` to the Icon props to allow for more complex icons.

 Using `as` prop with icon libraries: